 What is bioremediation?

-Bioremediation is a naturally occurring process where very small living organisms called microbes, clean up contaminated soil, groundwater and surface.
-Bioremediation stimulates the growth of certain microbes that use contaminants as a source of food and energy.
+Bioremediation is a naturally occurring process where very small living organisms (called microbes) clean up contaminated soil, groundwater, and other surfaces.
+Bioremediation stimulates the growth of certain microbes that use contaminants and environmental pollutants as a source of food and energy.

 How does it work?

 Bioremediation occurs when microbes come in contact with contaminants such as oil, gas, or diesel in a suitable environment.

 Ideal environmental conditions include a balance of temperature, surface pH, available moisture and other factors.
 To start the bioremediation process, Microbes secrete enzymes much like the human body produces saliva and stomach bile to digest food.
 These enzymes break down contaminants into smaller pieces.
 The microbes are then able to consume the broken-down contaminants as a source of food and energy.
 As a byproduct of the digestion process, microbes release water, carbon dioxide, and other non-harmful amino acids.
 In suitable environments with ample food supply, microbes reproduce and create additional microbes to further aid in the removal of additional contaminants, and the cycle repeats until the food source is depleted.

 How long will take?

 It can take weeks, or even months for microbes to clean up a site depending on a number of factors.
 Primary considerations are the number of contaminants present, the number of microbes present, and the environmental conditions mentioned above.

 Bioremediation can be used on the surface of concrete to remove petroleum stains such as oil, diesel, gas, grease and more without the need for pressure washing or detergents.